Friday, April 17th, 2015

 11:00 -- 11:30 Activity 3

-(5) Watershed, students will examine the basin that collects water into the Boise River drainage.
-They will be exploring the flow of water, the impacts of pollution and ways to keep the water and the organisms that depend upon it safe.
-This activity will be facilitated by Boise City's WaterShed and THS student leaders.
+Station 1, WATER.
+Students will explore the giant bowl that collects water into our Boise River.
+They will be exploring our watershed, flow of water, the impacts of pollution and ways to keep the water and the organisms that depend upon it safe.
+This activity will be facilitated by Boise City's WaterShed.
+The goal is to reduce water use and gain an appreciation of our precious water supply.

-So Let's Go With the Flow & Make Outside Day 2013 the Best Ever.
+Let's Make Outside Day 2015 the Best Ever.

 * * *